Abhiramias09/AI-agent-which-write-custom-parsers-for-Bank-statement-PDF./README.md

-# AI PDF Parser Agent
+# AI BANK PDF PARSER AGENT

 This project implements an AI agent that can automatically generate custom parsers for PDF bank statements.
 The agent follows a loop of **plan → generate code → run tests → self-fix** (up to 3 attempts) and produces a parser that outputs data matching the expected CSV format.